-Most people do not have the courage to mess with plumbing problems at home.
-Indeed, plumbing can be a bit scary if you know nothing about it.
+Most people do not have the courage to mess with drain cleaning problems at home.
+Indeed, drain cleaning can be a bit scary if you know nothing about it.
 A mistake during a repair could flood the entire house.
-Though you can’t prevent all plumbing problems, there are a number of things you can do to fend them off through regular maintenance.
+Though you can’t prevent all drain cleaning problems, there are a number of things you can do to fend them off through regular maintenance.

-The toilet is one of the most frequently used home-plumbing fixtures.
+The toilet is one of the most frequently used home fixtures.
 Toilet problems can be big, messy, and expensive to fix.
 To avoid toilet issues, take the following steps:

 - Clean your toilet regularly – A toilet is made of porcelain.
 You can use baking soda, vinegar, or mild soap to clean it.
 Cleaning your toilet facilitates a better smelling and hygienic bathroom.
 When your toilet is clean, it makes it easier to spot problems, such as leaks.